-As per IFRS 9 'Financial Instruments' it is no longer necessary for a loss event to occur before an impairment loss is recognised under the new model.
-Under the new expected loss approach, the Group assesses on a forward-looking basis the expected credit losses associated with its financial assets.
+As per IFRS 9 'Financial Instruments', it is no longer necessary for a loss event to occur before an impairment loss is recognised under the new model.
+Under the new expected loss approach, the Company assesses on a forward-looking basis the expected credit losses associated with its financial assets.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-The new impairment model applies to debt instruments measured at amortised cost and at FVOCI, lease receivables, loan commitments and certain financial guarantee contracts.
+The new impairment model applies to financial instruments measured at amortised cost and at FVOCI, lease receivables, loan commitments and certain financial guarantee contracts.
+The Company holds only trade receivables with no significant financing component and therefore has chosen to apply the simplified approach in calculating ECL.